Saturday, February 14, 2026

 • Temperature: medium to medium‑high (around 150 °F is typical).

-• Froth level: low (4).
+• Froth level: medium low (4).
 This results in less foam than called for by latte or cappuccino).

 • Touch “Milk” to start auto heating and foaming.